abhisheksr01/abhisheksr01/README.md

 ###

-<p align="left">I am a DevOps and DevSecOps advocate with an appreciation of the benefits of software craft, emergent design, Agile and XP practices.<br><br>Domain experience in Banking Sales, Business Banking & Fraud Auditing Applications.<br>E-Commerce Domain in B2B, B2C & Multisite Applications.<br><br>Loves to explore & Experiment with open source projects & continuously integrate them to achieve the best of Cloud Native practices.
-Highly passionate about Learning, Practicing, Teaching DevOps & DevSecOps practices.<br><br>My mantra to a team’s success is “Experiment & break the barriers together”.</p>
+<p align="left">I am a DevOps and DevSecOps advocate with an appreciation of the benefits of software craft, emergent design, Agile and XP practices.</br>
+<br>Loves to explore & Experiment with open source projects & continuously integrate them to achieve the best of Cloud Native practices.</br>
+<br> Highly passionate about Learning, Practicing, Teaching DevOps & DevSecOps practices.<br><br>My mantra to a team’s success is “Experiment & break the barriers together”.</p>

 ###